jnathalieng/Ng_JustineNathalie_InteractiveSVGIcons/README.md

 ## Interactive SVG Icons
 This project includes a custom set of 6 branded, scalable SVG icons designed in Adobe Illustrator.
 Each icon represents a different character flavor and is used as part of a product showcase on my FIP for Squeezit Brand.
 Each icon is animated with simple CSS transitions and logs a message to the browser console when clicked.

-Characters
+## Character Icons
-Strawnana – a strawberry-banana flavored character Grippy Gloop – grape flavor with a gooey personality Tiki Tango – tropical pineapple mango combo
+Berry Bop – a strawberry-banana flavored character Grippy Gloop – grape flavor with a gooey personality Tiki Tango – tropical pineapple mango combo
 Sunny Peel – bright and citrusy orange
 Mysti Swirl – four-seasons flavor with a magical swirl Apple Dabble – sweet and classic apple design